kolkhis/tech-notes/ato/cls/index.md

 ## The Schedule

-The schedule for the community leadership summit is determined in the morning.
+The CLS event is considered an "unconference," a participant-driven event.
+The schedule is determined in the morning.
 People suggest ideas for topics to discuss, and the schedule is built upon those ideas.

-This is a great method for determining the scedule, in my opinion.
+This is a great method for determining the scedule.
 It allows the attendees to have a voice in what the discussions are about, allowing them to further their own research on specific topics and exchange ideas with others.

-I checked in after the schedule had been determined, so I had to find the board on which they posted which sessions are happening in which rooms.

 ## The Sessions